-It has been only a year since Windows 11 was first released, but the rumors of Windows 12 have already started floating around.
+Though it has only been over a year since the release of Windows 11, rumors of the next release, Windows 12, have already started floating around on the internet.
 There have been reports that Microsoft is planning to switch to a new update cycle for Windows, and there will be no Windows 11 23H2 or 24H2 builds released in the coming months.
 In fact, the Windows 11 23H2 “Sun Valley 3” update has reportedly been stopped, and work on Windows 12 (codenamed: Next Valley) has already begun.
 So to learn more about Windows 12’s release date, expected features, hardware requirements, and more, follow our in-depth article below.

 In this article, we have discussed Windows 12’s release date, why Microsoft is switching to a new 3-year major Windows update cycle, the features we expect to come in Windows 12, and much more.
 Windows 11 22H2 is still on track, and we expect the update to roll out to all users in September – October.
 That said, expand the table below and read everything you need to know about Windows 12.

-Note: This article was last updated on 29th August at 1:00AM PST to include details about the expected Windows 12 pricing, features, and more.
+Note: This article was last updated on 3rd February 2023 to include the latest details about leaked new Windows 12 features, release date, pricing, and more.

 Windows 12 Release Date